zeroc-ice/ice/vsplugin/README.txt

 Adding Slice files to a project
 -------------------------------

-Use "Add -> New Item..." to create a Slice file to a project.
+Use "Add -> New Item..." to create a Slice file and add it to a project.
 Use "Slice source" as the file type.
 To add an existing Slice file, use "Add -> Existing Item...".